cloudmesh/cloudmesh-manual/docs-source/source/docker/cmsd.rst

     $ cmsd help

-The command `cmsd` is supposed to be an inplace replacement of `cms`.
+The command `cmsd` is supposed to be an in-place replacement of `cms`.

 If you like in your shell to rather use cms, you can also set an alias for `cms` that points to `cmsd`.
-The reason we did not do this automatically is that developers may need to have cmsd and cms on their systems at the smae time.
+The reason we did not do this automatically is that developers may need to have `cmsd` and `cms` on their systems at the same time.

-Note that cmsd assumes you use `~/cloudmesh/.cloudmesh.yaml`
+Note that `cmsd` assumes you use `~/cloudmesh/.cloudmesh.yaml`

 Update
 ------

-If you used this method before an and you need to update it, you can either do a git pull in the cloudmesh-cmsd directory or with
+If you used this method before an and you need to update it, you can either do a git pull in the `cloudmesh-cmsd` directory or with

 .. code:: bash